 In 2014, Sanya, Patrick Choy (Singapore), Marc De Pauw (Belgium), Alvin Levy (USA) and Anna Maria Torlontano (Italy) were elected, whilst Jens Auken (Denmark) and Jean-Louis Derivery (Guadalupe) were posthumously elected.

 In 2016 Wroclaw, Chen Zelan (China) and Georgia Heth (USA) were elected.

 In 2020, during the COVID pandemic, the Executive Council Meetings were held via internet and Zia Mahmood (USA), pictured above, was elected.

-Following the death of Charles Solomon, Julius Rosenblum, Ben Johnson, André Lemaitre, General Gruenther, Waldemar von Zedwitz, Geoffrey Butler, Edgar Kaplan, Richard Goldberg, Robert Howes, Nils Jensen, Jaime Ortiz-Patiño, Joan Gerard, Jean-Claude Beineix, Ernesto d’Orsi and Anna Maria Torlontano, the living members of the Committee of Honour are, as follows: José Damiani (Chairman), Chen Zelan, Patrick Choy, Marc De Pauw, Panos Gerontopoulos, Georgia Heth, Mazhar Jafri, Alvin Levy, Zia Mahmood, George Retek, Gianarrigo Rona, John Wignall, Robert S. Wolff.
+Following the death of Charles Solomon, Julius Rosenblum, Ben Johnson, André Lemaitre, General Gruenther, Waldemar von Zedwitz, Geoffrey Butler, Edgar Kaplan, Richard Goldberg, Robert Howes, Nils Jensen, Jaime Ortiz-Patiño, Joan Gerard, Jean-Claude Beineix, Ernesto d’Orsi, Anna Maria Torlontano and John Wignall the living members of the Committee of Honour are, as follows: José Damiani (Chairman), Chen Zelan, Patrick Choy, Marc De Pauw, Panos Gerontopoulos, Georgia Heth, Mazhar Jafri, Alvin Levy, Zia Mahmood, George Retek, Gianarrigo Rona, and Robert S. Wolff.

 Some of the past Members of the Committee of Honour